GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/collection_3_summary_grid.md

 ## How can I use these grids?

-These tiling grids schema have been used to subdivide processing and storage of our continental products.
+These tiling grids have been used to subdivide processing and storage of our continental products.
 These tiling grids can be used as an overlay in other spatial systems to determine the `xMyN` reference of a given area of interest from within a